A. K. Chesterton: World War II

 In 1939, at the outbreak of World War II, Chesterton re-enlisted in the British Army and served in Kenya and Somaliland.
-He relapsed into alcoholism and relinquished his commission on ground of ill health in the spring of 1943.
+He relapsed into alcoholism and relinquished his commission on grounds of ill health in the spring of 1943.
 Upon his return to Britain, he set up the short-lived National Front after Victory (NF after V) and was involved with the relaunched British Peoples Party.